 Now, I have been known to overthink, well, everything.
 I hear the voices of my peers and they say, “Good God, Mary.
 Joe is only four.
 A special, my special, the special one.
 He doesn’t know the difference.”

 But you know more than we give you credit for, don’t you?
 You know the differences between dozens of wooden train engines.
 You know your letters and the sounds they make and how to write your name.
 Since very young you read tones of voice, expressions, postures.
 You know how to make me mad and to laugh.
 You correct me if I fudge a single word in your favorite books.
 You know, because we have taught you, how to say please and thank you.
 You know it’s wrong to hit and lie and cheat, though you may not understand why.
 And conscious or not of the differences between articles you did say “the” special one.
 Conscious or not, you may already have begun to internalize and integrate this lie in the way you see the world and your place within it.

 And that scares me.
 That’s why I’m writing.
 Not to diminish you or to strip you of childish fantasy.
 I write to make you aware of the fantasy, and to tell you that your worth does not depend on other people being worth less than you.
 Strive to be one of, not one above.
 Learn to serve others in humble and deliberate ways.
-Accept help with the gratitude and grace.
-Recognize your privilege, but reject the notion that your race, religion, or gender entitles you to anything more than a place at the table, with everyone else.
+Accept help with gratitude and grace.
+Recognize your privilege but reject the notion that your race, religion, sexuality, or gender entitles you to anything more than a place at the table, with everyone else.